bludnic/opentrader/README.md

 2. Replace the `DATABASE_URL` if your URL is different from the actual one.

 > 💡 **Tip**: You can run PostgreSQL inside a Docker container with `docker compose up -d postgres-db`.
-Check below.
+See details below.

 # Docker (optional)

-1. If you want to use PostgreSQL within a Docker container use following commands:
+1. If you want to use PostgreSQL within a Docker container use the following commands:

 ```bash
 $ docker compose up -d postgres-db # start service